lambdamikel/picoram6116/README.md

 ## Usage

-The JP1 Jumper should be on the right position:
+The JP1 Jumper should be in the right position:

 ![JP1 Jumper](pics/jp1.jpg)

 The current version is PCB Rev. 4.
 This PCB hosts an extra single pin connector (J1).
 Connect J1 to the Microprofessor's WAIT on the expansion header (PIN 37):

 ![WAIT](pics/wait.jpg)

 If you don't use the J1 to WAIT connection,